baendlorel/js-is-arrow-function/README.md

+> [!CAUTION]
+> This package is deprecated.
+Please use my new package [Get-Function-Features](https://www.npmjs.com/package/get-function-features) instead.

 # js-is-arrow-function

-A precise way to judge if a function is an arrow function.
+Tell if a function is an arrow function.

 Can be used both on javascript and typescript projects.

 ## Requirement